Our collective relationship with finance is broken.

 Household debt currently stands at 14 Trillion (mtg yes, but cc and auto debt is growing and so are delinquencies).

-Just 46% of Americans have a “rainy day fund”.
+Just 46% of Americans lack a “rainy day fund”.

 33% of American adults have $0 saved for retirement = 1 in 3 Americans has $0 saved for retirement!